spencer-shadley/completed-class/02-Lesson-Plans/Full-Time/06-Week/03-Day/03-Day-LessonPlan.md

 * The code WILL run, but as you can see, the data from the first insert statement has been duplicated.
 This is because, unlike tables and databases, there can be identical data stored within a table.
 As such, students should make sure to be careful when adding insert statements into their code.

-* Write the following lines of code into the editor underneath the last insert statement and ask the class what they think will happen to the table.
+* Write the following lines of code into the editor underneath the last insert statement and ask the class what they think will happen to the table

   ```sql
   INSERT INTO people (name, has_pet)